 Predation Risk Mapping as a Tool for Reducing Human-Carnivore Conflict: Landscape Drivers of Tiger and Leopard Attacks on Livestock in Kanha Tiger Reserve

 Carnivore attacks on livestock cause substantial losses to villager livelihoods and can stimulate retaliation against predators that threatens these rare predators.
 Livestock compensation programs minimize losses but fail to solve the source of the conflict.
 A more cost-effective and efficient solution would be to avoid attacks on livestock in the first place by grazing domestic animals where tigers and leopards are less likely to attack.

-My dissertation research addresses two questions: 1) What determines where tigers and leopards attack prey? and 2) How can people minimize the risk of an attack on livestock?
+My dissertation research addresses two main questions: 1) What landscape factors determine where tigers and leopards attack prey? and, 2) How can we minimize the risk of an attack on livestock?

 I conducted fieldwork in Kanha Tiger Reserve in Madhya Pradesh, central India to investigate the environmental and anthropogenic factors where livestock are most vulnerable to an attack by tigers and leopards.
 I am generating predation risk models and maps and exploring their use for community education and livestock management.
 My goal is to develop practical tools to villagers and Forest Department staff to use at multiple scales and different levels of decision making.